 How to Block Spotify Ads on Android

-Welp, there are methods allowing to get rid of adverts on the free version of Spotify for Android.
+Most Android users search for how to stop Spotify ads for free.
+And I think it’s because Android OS leaves so much space for improvement that it’s irresistible not to try something new, especially for no charge.
+Welp, there are methods allowing you to get rid of adverts on the free version of Spotify for Android.
 We’ll consider a couple of them here.

 Use a “Skipper App” to Auto Mute Ads